 The Great Pianists: Stories, Music & More is a ninety minute program consisting of a mix of both spoken word and excerpts from select recordings of pianists from the Golden Age of pianism (approx. 1875-1910).
 Stories featured are both humorous and poignant and commentary has been designed to gently guide listeners along a journey through the first generation of pianists for whom we have recordings.
 Piano Family Trees from some of the most prominent teachers of the nineteenth century are also featured.

 Designed for audiences of all ages, The Great Pianists: Stories, Music & More is now being presented at various public and private locations across the Greater Toronto Area and beyond.
-This event has been booked by public libraries in Aurora, Brampton, Kitchener, Milton, Mississauga, and Vaughan as well as by private institutions.
+This event has been booked by public libraries in Aurora, Brampton, Kitchener, Milton, Mississauga, and Vaughan as well as by private institutions and organizations.
 Presentations are also available for music schools and studio piano teachers.
-To schedule a presentation, please contact me by clicking here.
+To schedule a presentation, please click the "Contact Me" tab.